-Untreated biodiesel blendstocks generally exhibit poor oxidation stability, which can result in long-term storage problems.
+Untreated biodiesel blend stocks generally exhibit poor oxidation stability, which can result in long-term storage problems.
 Anti-oxidation additives may be needed to improve storage stability.
-To demonstrate their stability under normal storage and use conditions, neat biodiesel blendstocks, tested using Rancimat Induction Period test method EN 14112, should meet ASTM D6751 or EN 14214 limits for oxidation stability.
+To demonstrate their stability under normal storage and use conditions, neat biodiesel blend stocks, tested using EN 14112, should meet ASTM D6751 or EN 14214 limits for oxidation stability.
 The test is intended to predict the resistance of fuel to degradation during storage and to provide an indication of overall fuel stability.
-In addition, all biodiesel should comply with the cold soak filterability test requirement included in ASTM D6751, including the 200 second limit for blendstock anticipated to be utilized for blends exposed to cold ambient temperatures.
+In addition, all biodiesel should comply with the cold soak filterability test requirement included in ASTM D6751, including the 200 second limit for blend stock anticipated to be utilized for blends exposed to cold ambient temperatures.

-Biodiesel blendstock and higher biodiesel blends can act as solvents, removing historical deposits accumulated when using petroleum diesel fuel.
+Biodiesel blend stock and higher biodiesel blends act as solvents, removing historical deposits accumulated from the use of petroleum diesel fuel.
 The materials removed accumulate in fuel filters, resulting in more frequent than typical service intervals until the deposits have stabilized.
 Therefore, when converting from petroleum diesel fuel to a biodiesel blend, fuel storage and vehicle/equipment tanks should be cleaned and rid of any residual water.
-Additional fuel filters should be available to replace plugged filters until the systems are cleaned; typically, two or three low-hour filter changes suffice.

 When biodiesel blends are used at low ambient temperatures, filters may plug, and the fuel in the tank may become more viscous to the point where it will not flow sufficiently for proper engine operation.
-Therefore, it may be prudent to store biodiesel blendstock in a heated building or storage tank, as well as heat the fuel systems' fuel lines, filters, and tanks.
+Therefore, it may be prudent to store biodiesel blend stock in a heated building or storage tank, as well as heat the fuel systems' fuel lines, filters, and tanks.
 Additives also may be needed to allow for the use of biodiesel blends in a wider range of ambient temperatures.
 (Some common petroleum diesel fuel cold flow improvers may be less effective when used with biodiesel.)

 Poor blending practices can result in significant discrepancies between the intended blend and the uniformity of the blend delivered.
-For example, ongoing industry survey results indicate that a blend intended to be B20 ranged from less than B5 to greater than B50.
-Thus, care should be taken to ensure that biodiesel blendstock and petroleum diesel fuel are uniformly blended.
+For example, recent industry survey results indicate that a blend intended to be B20 ranged from less then B5 to greater than B50.
+Thus, care should be taken to ensure that biodiesel blend stock and petroleum diesel fuel are uniformly blended.
 Splash blending should be conducted only with careful monitoring of the consistency of the blend.
-Injection blending systems typically provide acceptable uniformity but should be verified on initial installation and periodically evaluated for blend rate control.
+Injection blending systems typically provide acceptable uniformity but should be verified on initial installation and periodically confirmed.

-Biodiesel blendstock and biodiesel blends are excellent media for microbial growth.
-Water, more prevalent in biodiesel than in petroleum-based fuels, accelerates microbial growth.
-Care must therefore be taken to remove water from fuel tanks.
-The effectiveness of conventional anti-microbial additives in biodiesel has generally been positive but depends on the fuel and additive combination.
-The presence of microbes may cause operational problems because they are linked to fuel system corrosion, premature filter plugging, and sediment build-up in fuel systems.
+Biodiesel blend stock and biodiesel blends are an excellent medium for microbial growth.
+Inasmuch as water accelerates microbial growth and is naturally more prevalent in biodiesel than in petroleum-based diesel fuels, care must be taken to remove water from fuel tanks.
+The effectiveness of conventional anti-microbial additives in biodiesel has generally been positive but depends on the fuel and additive combination actually in use.
+The presence of microbes may cause operational problems as a result of fuel system corrosion, premature filter plugging, and sediment build-up in fuel systems.

-In the U.S., the Underwriters Laboratory (UL) serves as an approval body for fuel handling and dispensing equipment such as service station pumps.
-UL has verified that biodiesel blends up to B20 are compatible with traditional service station pumps.
+In the U.S., Underwriters Laboratory (UL) provides approval for fuel handling and dispensing equipment such as service station pumps.
+UL has verified that biodiesel blends of B5 and lower are acceptable in traditional service station pumps.
+UL is in process of evaluating B6-B20 blends.